erlef/security-wg/docs/secure_coding_and_deployment_hardening/atom_exhaustion.md

 Because of the above, care should be taken to not create an unbounded number of atoms.
 In particular, creating atoms from untrusted input can lead to denial-of-service (DoS) vulnerabilities.

 The best way to prevent atom exhaustion is by ensuring no new atom values are created at runtime: as long as any atom value required by the application is referenced in code, that value will be defined in the atom table when the code is loaded (e.g. at [release](releases) startup).
-The conversion of other types into atoms can then be constrained to only allow existing values using the `...to_existing_atom/1` function variants.
+The conversion of other types into atoms can then be constrained to only allow existing values by using lookup tables, or when this is not practical, by using the `...to_existing_atom/1` function variants.

+A lookup table is to be preferred since the `...to_existing_atom/1` function variants can still accept arbitrary input and introduce unintended atoms.
+Using a lookup table prevents the risk of converting unexpected or harmful values, such as an existing module name, into atoms.
+This method not only safeguards against atom table exhaustion but also ensures strict control over which atoms are allowed in your application.

 Beware of functions in applications/libraries that create atoms from input values.
 For instance, the [xmerl_scan](https://erlang.org/doc/man/xmerl_scan.html) XML parser that comes with Erlang/OTP generates atoms from XML tag and attribute names (see [Erlang standard library: xmerl](xmlerl)), and the [http_uri:parse/1](https://erlang.org/doc/man/http_uri.html#parse-1) function in the 'inets' application converts the URI scheme to an atom (see [Erlang standard library: inets](inets)).